 Runs: 86 runs over 678ha (1,675 acres), 7 lifts

 The surroundings are breathtakingly beautiful, with the ruggedly mountainous landscape of Jasper National Park in the Canadian Rocky Mountains.

-Other great reasons to choose Marmot Basin is it’s one of the least crowded ski areas and has a long season (November to May) with plenty of cold, dry Alberta powder.
+Another great reason to choose Marmot Basin is it’s one of the least crowded ski areas and has a long season (November to May) with plenty of cold, dry Alberta powder.